 LNG Injections: LNG injections for this review will be defined as the total LNG injected into the pipeline transmission system by the region’s three available LNG facilities, Canaport, Distrigas and Buoy.
 The values are set at 0.8 Bcf, 1.0 Bcf and 1.2 Bcf and will be utilized in separate scenarios.

-Dual-Fuel resource tank inventory: Dual-Fuel resource tank inventory for this review will be defined as a multiplier for the onsite fuel-storage tank of the individual resource.
+Dual-Fuel resource tank inventory: For dual-fuel resources that operate primarily on natural gas during the winter, tank inventory for this review will be defined as a multiplier for the onsite fuel-storage tank of the individual resource.
 The values are set at 1.25 and 2 and will be utilized in separate scenarios.
 When the value is set to 1.25, the onsite available fuel for the individual resources will be set to 125% capacity of the individual resources’ tanks at the start of the analysis.
 When the value is set to 2, the onsite available fuel for the individual resources will be set to 200% capacity of the individual resources’ tanks at the start of the analysis.

 The variable inputs in this section can be changed based upon historical trends, new infrastructure, fuel surveys and as the ISO deems necessary, and the information will be provided to the Reliability Committee in accordance with section 2 above.